 • "I joined Carter Community School mainly because of the size.
 I wanted to feel part of a small community school and not lost in a huge school with thousands of students.
 I feel that here we are more able to build better relationships with the children and staff and there is a great atmosphere here to learn and work in.
 I really feel like part of a team and not only am I pushing my own expectations, I am also encouraging the children to exceed theirs." - Mrs I Gladki - Teaching Assistant

-• What progression/career paths have you been offered? – "I have been fortunate to have completed a ILM level 4, ADFECTO and I more recently I started a CIPD level 5 in June 2015.
-Mostly the experiences I have gained that has been invaluable has been from those around me, Principal, Business Manager, teaching and support staff who all bring a wealth of different experiences." - Mrs T Smith - HR Manager
+• What progression/career paths have you been offered? – "I have been fortunate to have completed a ILM level 4, ADFECTO in office administration and more recently I completed the CIPD level 5 in HR Management and am now an Associate CIPD member; I could not have done this without the support of Carter and United Learning.
+Most of my experiences has been gained from those around me, namely the Principal, Business Manager, teaching and support staff who all, in their own right, bring a wealth of different knowledge & experiences." - Mrs T Smith - HR Manager

 As part of United Learning we offer unrivalled career development opportunities and support to ensure you achieve your ambitions.
 For some of our roles, we can provide financial assistance if you need to relocate and if you’re based overseas we’ll help with the transition back to the UK.
 Furthermore, you could be eligible for health care cover and full or part funded CPD during your first year.

 • A contributory pension scheme, relevant to your role (including access to Teacher and Local Government Schemes)

 • Tailored Continuous Professional Development (CPD) through the United Learning Institute.

 • Cycle to work scheme